PyQt6, PySide6, PyQt5 and PySide2 Books — Updated for 2022

 Hello!
 Today I have released new digital editions of my PyQt5, PyQt6, PySide2 and PySide6 book Create GUI Applications with Python & Qt.

-This update adds over 200 pages of Qt examples and exercises - the book is now 780 pages long! - and continues to be updated and extended.
+This update adds over 200 pages of Qt examples and exercises and continues to be updated and extended.
 The latest additions include:

 • Built-in dialogs, including QMessageBox and QFileDialog